What’s Working Now – Pressing Improvements

 - Continued Improvement in Overhead Press

 This entry was posted on Tuesday, February 28th, 2012 at 2:24 pm and is filed under how to improve fitness and conditioning, muscle-building-workouts, strength training muscle building workouts, strength training powerlifting, strength training to improve athletic performance, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson